Madwand99/From-the-Depths/Advanced Aerial AI/README.md

     AngleBeforeTurn = 10

-If the vehicle is at greater than this angle from it's target, it will try to roll towards it.
+If the vehicle is at greater angle than this from it's target, it will try to roll towards it.
 (and stop rolling when AngleBeforeTurn is reached).
 Set this to 180 to NEVER use rolling to turn the vehicle.

     AngleBeforeRoll = 30

 Outside of this distance, the vehicle will try to close on it's target.
-NOTE: All distances are measured along the ground!
+NOTE: All distances are measured along the ground, in meters.

     AttackRunDistance = 600